Government incentives for plug-in electric vehicles: Federal incentives

-An Australian National Electric Vehicle Strategy is set to be released by mid 2021 by the Federal coalition government.
+An Australian National Electric Vehicle Strategy was set to be released by mid-2021 by the Federal coalition government.

 Fuel efficient vehicles attract less Luxury Car Tax, leading to a saving of up to $2,648.
 In 2021, the Luxury Car Tax threshold is $69,152 for fuel efficient vehicles and $79,659 for full electric vehicles BEVs.
-However, Australia's largest states of Victoria and New South Wales, and the ACT, are exempt from the Luxury Car Tax.
+However, Australia's largest states of Victoria and New South Wales, and the Australian Capital Territory, are exempt from the Luxury Car Tax.
 The Federal Government has also committed to an industry-wide review of petrol and diesel standards in 2021.
 Euro 6 petrol and diesel standards are currently planned nationally in 2024.

 The Federal Government pledged to spend $74.5 million on charging infrastructure in the budget in 2021.
 The Federal Government is also contributing $15 million to a national electric vehicle charging network built by Evie Networks and connecting Melbourne, Canberra, Sydney, Adelaide and Brisbane.

 A Federal Government target for 100% of car sales to be electric vehicles before 2050 could also be included in the Federal Government's National Electric Vehicle Strategy.
-This is due to the Prime Minister stating in 2021 that the government’s goal is to reach net zero emissions by 2050, which would require a national transition to 100% electric vehicles before 2050.
+This is due to the Prime Minister stating in 2021 that the government's goal is to reach net zero emissions by 2050, which would require a national transition to 100% electric vehicles before 2050.
 Moreover, 60% of Australians support a nationwide ban on petrol and diesel car sales by 2035.

 State and Territory incentives

 State government's offer significant electric vehicle incentives to ensure they meet their EV sales targets.
 Victoria aim for 50% of new car sales to be electric vehicles by 2030.
-The South Australian government also aim for 100% of new car sales to be electric vehicles by 2035.
+The Government of South Australia also aim for 100% of new car sales to be electric vehicles by 2035.
 The NSW Government is also considering an official ban date for the sale of petrol and diesel vehicles.